-Information Needed for Bids
+Information Needed for TR Bids

-Your bid for the purchase of a TR in a TR auction must include:
+Your TR bid for the purchase of a TR in a TR auction must include:

-your company name;
+your organization name;

 the injection TR zone and the withdrawal TR zone for each TR that you are bidding on;

-number of transmission rights you are bidding on;

 the Time Structure (period of validity) of each TR that you are bidding on; and

+one and up to twenty TR laminations, where each TR lamination will express:

+the maximum number of TRs you are bidding on; and

 the maximum price, in Canadian dollars per megawatt ($/MW), that you are willing to pay for each TR that you are bidding on.
 This price must be a positive amount.

-Some of these criteria are automatically applied to your bid.
+Some of these criteria are automatically applied to your TR bid.

-How Do I Log On
+How to Log On

-To initiate a bid, you must log on to the IESO Gateway to access the Transmission Rights Auction (TRA System.
-Please note that a TR participant will be prompted to change the IESO Gateway password every 90 days, upon logging in.
+To log into the TRA application you must log on to the IESO gateway.
+Please note that a TR bidder will be prompted to change the IESO Gateway password every 90 days, upon logging in.
+Once you’ve logged in, select the Online IESO tile to access the Online IESO website.

-Detailed procedures on how to access the TRA System home page are found in the IESO Training publications’ “IESO Gateway User Guide” and “Transmission Rights Workbook, Section4: Auction Process”.
-These documents can be found on the IESO training website.

-Once you’ve logged in, select the TRA Tile to go to the Transmission Rights Auction (TRA) Community Home Page.